arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

 Workflow](https://steveklabnik.github.io/jujutsu-tutorial/real-world-workflows/the-squash-workflow.html)
 works in Jujutsu.
 It revolves around the idea of creating a new empty revision, together with its description, even before touching any file.
-Not a coincidence tha the command to do this is `jj commit`.
+Not a coincidence that the command to do this is `jj commit`.
 The commit message as the intent and the unit of work.

 First you write it, then you make it true.